robertbrook/the-island/the-island.md

 The driver spent some time wrenching through the gears before the engine took a grinding note and we set off - at first quite slowly, then picking up speed.
 I put myself down where I could on the metal flooring and took a look about.
 The carrier was clearly used for workers and their machinery.
 There were oil-stains and marks of chemicals all over, with the metal dented heavily in several places.

 Right at the back was the un-mistakable smell of the yellow ditch, with a small amount of that bright-yellow liquid running in the grooves of the metal flooring.
 I decided to sit as close to the heavy canvas hanging at the back of the carrier as I could, so as to be as far from the smell as I might get.
+It was the odour of a strong acid, or bleach, quite unlike any natural thing.

 From my perch at the back, I saw the forest thinning rapidly away, with clearings multiplying and joining together.
 At first, there was one or two groups of workers tending their machines.
 Then, as the afternoon wore on, I passed what looked like small settlements: groups of workers, possible put out here to clear the land for other uses.